chrislo27/RhythmHeavenRemixEditor/docs/Starting-a-remix.md

 as certain songs only work in certain time signatures, or only fit in certain beats of a time signature.

->Note: RHRE3 only supports time signatures in quarter notes (X/4).
-If your derived time signature is not X/4, **skip this step**.
+>Note: RHRE3 only supports time signatures with denominators 2, 4, 8, and 16 (half, quarter, eighth, and sixteenth notes respectively).

 The most common time signature is 4/4 time.
 Other songs (like waltzes) are in 3/4.
 Figuring out the time signature of a piece of music is